outoforbitdev/action-docker-test/README.md

 ### Inputs

 - `tests-path`: Required.
-The path to the bash script that should be run in the container.
+  The path to the bash script that should be run in the container
+- `dockerfile-path`: Optional.
+  Path to the directory with the Dockerfile.
+Defaults to "."
+- `build-command`: Optional.
+  Full command to build the image.
+Defaults to "docker build"

 ### Outputs